infominer33/infominer33.github.io/index.md

 <img src="images/information-dense.png"/>

 I'm experienced at writing on subjects that I previously knew little about.
-My primary interest is education and accuracy.
+My primary interest is education, simplicity and accuracy.
 I'm not a fast writer.

+I'm quite interested in [creating a series](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) of articles on the [history surrounding Bitcoin](https://github.com/infominer33/bitcoin-history).

+**If you want Bitcoin Related Content for your web-site, please [contact](#contact) me.**

-Do **contact me** if you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.
+If you need content or information related to Self-Sovereign, Blockchain, and Decentralized Identity.
+Feel free to **[get in touch](#contact)**.

 (<code>See <a href="https://github.com/infominer33/awesome-decentralized-id">/awesome-decentralized-id</a> and <a href="https://www.axiomtech.io/blog-feed/hyperledger-indy-decentralized-identity"><em>Hyperledger Indy —The Future of Decentralized Identity</em></a></code>)

-I'm also quite interested in [creating a series](https://www.reddit.com/r/Jobs4Bitcoins/comments/apt145/for_hire_i_want_to_write_articles_for_you_about/) of articles on the [history surrounding Bitcoin](https://github.com/infominer33/bitcoin-history).

-**If you want Bitcoin Related Content for your web-site, please [contact](#contact) me.**

 ## Tips Welcome [**^**](#contents)